 Lest we forget, but Christ and his earthly father Joseph were house-builders so the idea of a "house" had a rich symbolism for him.
 (The Greek term describing Christ and translated as "carpenter" is actually closer in meaning to "mason" and refers specifically to someone who builds houses as opposed to working with wood, for example, building furniture.)

 Second, he sees a "house" as a family or a clan, encompassing all the people in the house and headed by the master of the house.
-For Christ, the world of men is divided into kingdoms and kingdoms are divided into houses (Mat 24:43).
-Belonging to a given "house" is a matter of personal allegiance (Mat 19:29) to the master.
-The house can be judged as a group (Mat 10:13).
+For Christ, the world of men is divided into kingdoms and kingdoms are divided into houses (Matthew 24:43).
+Belonging to a given "house" is a matter of personal allegiance (Matthew 19:29) to the master.
+The house can be judged as a group (Matthew 10:13).
 The role of the master of the house is to protect the people and property within the house.
-(Mat 12:29, Mat 24:43).
+(Matthew 12:29, Matthew 24:43).

 In Mark 3:25, Jesus says that a house divided against itself cannot stand.
 On one level, this verse is a simple logical statement about what makes up a house.
 A divided house where there is a clear split between its members become two houses.
 Think of a clan where one branch of the clan separates itself from the others.

 two houses.
 A member of a house cannot be against the master of the house because his membership in a house depends on his allegiance to the master.
 Nor can a master of a house be against his (or her, widow's also have houses Matthew 23:14) house's members because his authority comes from the responsibility of protecting those members from outsiders.
 The violation in either half of this contact, the leader's or a follower's, destroys the house itself as a unit.